TureganoJose/Kaspabot/README.md

 https://www.researchgate.net/publication/261281825_A_screw_dual_quaternion_operator_for_serial_robot_kinematics
 https://www.researchgate.net/publication/276159627_Using_cuckoo_optimization_algorithm_and_imperialist_competitive_algorithm_to_solve_inverse_kinematics_problem_for_numerical_control_of_robotic_manipulators

+All the good stuff related to kinematics (and robotics in general) is in this book:
+> Robotics: Modelling, Planning and Control by Bruno Siciliano, Lorenzo Sciavicco, Luigi Villani,Giuseppe Oriolo

 Slowly getting to grips with 3D printer and putting it together.
 I've just managed to put together the first 3 joints and the servos for the first 2 degrees of freedom: